 That’s your friends, family, fans, and investors you’ve already contacted.
 Let them know precisely when you’ll launch and what you need from them.
+The will help you raise investment.
 You might need to explain to them the nature of crowdfunding and how their contribution will benefit both of you.
 Find out how to build your network in our other article here.

-Put research into angel investors who might be interested in your campaign.
+Put research into angel investors who might be interested in your campaign as they can be instrumental and help you raise investment.
 Accomplish all that before you launch, and your campaign will explode with tasty percentages as soon as the doors open.
 Not only will that provide social proof that your campaign is well-backed, but you’ll be held in high regard by that ‘popular’ page.

 Your immediate success will set the tone for the larger crowd, building their confidence and likelihood to contribute.
 If your crowdfunder is selling equity, It’s also worth looking for notable investors who are already known and trusted in your industry.
 Equity crowdfunders on crowdfunder.com were 6 times more likely to be successful when they had notable investors.

 Securing larger investments is best done in a classical way- face-to-face.

 Meeting your larger backers can give them personal assurance that your success is inevitable.
 Given crowdfunding’s normally faceless nature, this isn’t always possible though.
 Compensate by always keeping a fast-flowing line of communication open with your potential backers.
 Don’t just brag, but tell them about updates, news, hardships, roadblocks and delays.
 Remember to engage them, too.
 Give them personal input into your products if possible.
 Could they vote on the next colour?
 The next flavour?
 The next location?